MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 1. Identify the jobs of type **Session**.
 In this view you can see the Unique ID of a Session in column **Id** and monitor its **Status**.
 The states of a sesion are:
    - **Waiting**: Jobs within the session are being executed.
    - **Succeeded**: Session has ended successfully.
-   - **TimeOut**:If no new job is submitted within the session for 10 minutes, that session times out.
+   - **TimeOut**: If no new job is submitted within the session for 10 minutes, that session times out.
 For more information, see [Session timeouts](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#session-timeouts).
    - **Failed**: If a job within a session fails, that session ends and reports a status of *Failed*.
 For more information, see [Job failure policy within sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#job-failure-policy-within-sessions).
 1. Click on a session's name for more details.
 1. You can see the list of **All jobs** within the session and monitor their status.